 Given Ubud’s high-spirited atmosphere, I highly suggest you don’t spend all your time here.
 It won’t give you a balanced perspective of the country, and I guarantee you’ll want a little peace.
 My tip is to head to the countryside for a few days.

 I’m sure having an idea of what Ubud is like is helpful, but you’ve come to understand its vegan scene, so let’s get into it!
-It’s undeniable that Ubud is a fabulous city for vegans to visit.
-You’ll find a plethora of diverse and flavorful vegan and vegan-friendly restaurants, absolutely showstopping hotels, activities, and more.
+It’s undeniable that it’s a fabulous city for vegans to visit.
+You’ll find a plethora of diverse vegan restaurants in Ubud, absolutely showstopping hotels, activities, and more.

-So, let’s jump in and break down all the fantastic food and places you must add to your Ubud vegan trip itinerary!
+So, let’s jump in and break down all the fantastic places you must add to your Ubud vegan trip itinerary!

 This article contains affiliate links (paid links) and Veggies Abroad is a member of Amazon Services LLC Associated Program.
 At no cost to you, I may earn a small commission if you make a purchase — this helps keep Veggies Abroad churning out free content!
 For an explanation of our advertising partnerships, please review our privacy policy.